 - Other symptoms.
 Urination might be painful.
 Or you might feel an urgent or frequent need to urinate.
 Painful urination might take weeks to improve.

 Your doctor is likely to recommend that you:

 - Drink plenty of water to flush out the bladder.

-- Eat high-fiber foods, to avoid constipation and straining during a bowel movement.
-Your doctor also might recommend a stool softener.
+- Eat high-fiber foods to prevent constipation and straining during a bowel movement.
+Your healthcare professional also might recommend a stool softener.

-- Wait to resume taking any blood-thinning medications until your doctor says it's OK.
+- Wait to resume taking any blood-thinning medicines until your healthcare team says it's OK.

-- Hold off on sex for four to six weeks.
+- Hold off on sex for 4 to 6 weeks.

-- Avoid driving until your catheter is removed and you're no longer taking prescription pain medications.
+- Do not drive until your catheter is removed and you're no longer taking prescription pain medicines.

-TURP typically relieves symptoms quickly.
-Most men experience a significantly stronger urine flow within a few days.
+TURP often relieves symptoms.
+The effects of treatment may last 15 years or longer.
 Follow-up treatment to ease symptoms is sometimes needed, particularly after several years have passed.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.

 Jan.
 13, 2024